Obsessive–compulsive disorder: Procedures

-The United States Food and Drug Administration approved transcranial magnetic stimulation (TMS) as a new treatment for treatment-resistant OCD in 2018.
-Existing evidence suggests that repetitive TMS (rTMS), particularly targeting the dorsolateral prefrontal cortex and supplementary motor area, effectively reduces obsessive-compulsive disorder symptoms.
+The United States Food and Drug Administration (FDA) approved transcranial magnetic stimulation (TMS) as a new treatment for treatment-resistant OCD in 2018.
+Existing evidence suggests that repetitive TMS (rTMS), particularly targeting the dorsolateral prefrontal cortex and supplementary motor area, effectively reduces obsessive–compulsive disorder symptoms.

-Electroconvulsive therapy has been found to have effectiveness in some severe and refractory cases.
+The evidence is insufficient to conclude that electroconvulsive therapy is an effective treatment for OCD.
+Evidence is limited to low-quality case reports/series that suggest possible benefit in some severe, treatment-resistant cases; however, no randomized trials have been performed, leaving its efficacy unproven.

 Surgery may be used as a last resort in people who do not improve with other treatments.
 In this procedure, a surgical lesion is made in an area of the brain (the cingulate cortex).
 In one study, 30% of participants benefitted significantly from this procedure.
 Deep brain stimulation and vagus nerve stimulation are possible surgical options that do not require destruction of brain tissue.
 However, because deep brain stimulation results in such an instant and intense change, individuals may experience identity challenges afterward.
-In the United States, the Food and Drug Administration approved deep brain stimulation for the treatment of OCD under a humanitarian device exemption, requiring that the procedure be performed only in a hospital with special qualifications to do so.
+In the United States, the FDA approved deep brain stimulation for the treatment of OCD under a humanitarian device exemption, requiring that the procedure be performed only in a hospital with special qualifications to do so.

 In the United States, psychosurgery for OCD is a treatment of last resort and will not be performed until the person has failed several attempts at medication (at the full dosage) with augmentation, and many months of intensive cognitive behavioral therapy with exposure and ritual/response prevention.
-Likewise, in the United Kingdom, psychosurgery cannot be performed unless a course of treatment from a suitably qualified cognitive–behavioral therapist has been carried out.